khangng2001/Wide-Mouth/README.md

 # Wide-Mouth
-TThis is the Pacman core gameplay that I created for my group project at school.
+This is the Pacman core gameplay that I created for my group project at school.